DLBPointon/treeval-project-stats/README.md

 TODO:
 - Include options to add the co2footprint data to the information.
 Must be optional as not everyone will run it.
-- Write the execution class for execution log data.
 - Output graphs summarising the stats.
+(Done for 80% of mem cases, issues with subworkflows inside subworkflows)